rodrigohervas/ClientManagerAPI/Readme.md

 * **Response**:

-A collection of Client objects, with its LegalCase objects:
+An array of Client objects, with its LegalCase objects:

 | param name    | type      |
 | ------------- |:---------:|